sandialabs/suncal/doc/Manual/manual.md

 # Introduction

-The Sandia PSL Uncertainty Calculator software was developed by the Primary Standards Laboratory (PSL) at Sandia National Laboratories.
+Suncal, the Sandia Uncertainty Calculator, was developed by the Primary Standards Laboratory (PSL) at Sandia National Laboratories.
-After repeatedly writing individual bits of Python code to perform uncertainty propagation calculations for different systems, the decision was made to generalize the code and make it available to the PSL's customers as a tool for performing GUM and Monte Carlo uncertainty propagation on any measurement system.
-The initial software versions were limited to GUM and Monte Carlo uncertainty propagation, and were primarily used primarily at the PSL and Sandia.
-The calculations had to be written in Python Code.
-Eventually, a simple user interface was added to remove the coding requirement.
-Additional features, such as risk analysis and evaluating uncertainty in curve fitting, were later added as more code was developed.
+The software provides a user interface and Python API for performing various statistical calulations related to metrology and calibration.

 ## Features